-“Life under the Guardsmen and the militiamen had been harsh.
+“Life in the camp had been harsh.
 I’d witnessed my share of death and suffering.
-But it didn’t prepare me for the things I saw in the years that followed, not by a ten kim stretch.
+But it didn’t prepare me for the things I saw in the years that followed, not by a stretch.

 “I moved from place to place for a time.
-I travelled with a group, others who had survived the displacement camps and had nowhere to go when the militia melted away in the wake of the disease and disorder of the Hard Years.
+I travelled with a group, other boys and girls who had survived the displacement camps and had nowhere to go when the militias melted and the chaos of the Hard Years set in.
 I was their leader, I suppose, in retrospect.
 We roamed back and forth across the Illinoy, scavving and foraging and doing what we could to survive.
 During that time, I saw things . . .
 And we did things . . .

 “I can see now that the CPF was up to much the same sort of banditry as me and my roving gang of hoodlums had been.
 But we had uniforms, and we always had some excuse or other for our pillage.
 Now, if that uncle of yours taught you any history, you might know that Blair’s army was routed by Lucius Ortega at the Battle of Beardstown.
 That’s Lucius Ortega the First, mind you, not his son.
 Anyhow, General Blair was killed in the fighting and that was the end of the CPF.

 “I knew then my life’s work.
-The King Above sent me here to care for these relics.
+The Prezdent Above sent me here to care for these relics.
 And I’ve strived from that day on to create a fit home for them, a place where folks of the Faith can come to ask the Herald’s blessing.
 As you can see, I’ve tried restore the site’s monuments to some of their former magnificence.
-All to better glorify the Prophet’s teachings, mind you.
+The better glorify the Prophet’s teachings.

 “For some good many years after, pilgrims flocked to this holy place once more.
 Word spread.
 Time was when I’d have more travelers showing up at my door than I could properly house.
 But that was before the persecutions began in Davenport.
 The whole Lacorian Fellowship fell under suspicion thanks to General Rhee and his zealots, to where Old Man Ortega—that’s the son, mind you, not the Butcher of Beardstown—he went and practically outlawed the Faith all together.

-“If I sound discouraged, that’s not my intent.
-Why, as I near the twilight of this long life, Ingalls, I find myself more blessed than ever.
+“But that’s the way of things, Ingalls.
+I’ve no complaints.
+No bitterness, no, not a bit.
+Why, as I near the twilight of this long life, I find myself more blessed than ever.
 Just look around you.
 The hills are abundant with fruit.
 And my flocks are thriving.
-Brought a single pair up from Davenport some time back, but the King Above has seen fit to multiply their numbers year upon year.
+Brought a single pair up from Davenport some time back, and the Prezdent Above has seen fit to multiply their numbers year upon year.

-“And then, as if these blessings weren’t enough, one day God sent me Mabel.
+“And then, as if these blessings weren’t enough, one day He sent me Mabel.
 I’d never had the opportunity for children of my own, and perhaps He sensed my loneliness.

 “Early one winter, I realized that someone was raiding my supplies.
 If it had just been food that was disappearing, I’d have suspected some wild animal.
-But when tools began to go missing, I knew that there must be someone camped in the hills beyond the Big Road.
+But when tools began to go missing, I knew that there must be someone camped in the hills beyond the old number road.
 So I lay in wait one night.
 Hearing a rustling, I crept up to my shed.
 Flinging open the door, my lantern light fell upon a child, disheveled and naked.

 “Wild she remains in many ways, but she has a good heart.
 Her aura glows with greater kindness and gentleness than many who are a good deal more acquainted with the society of men.